We found the best tire chains for snow to help improve your traction control when the roads and weather demand it.

 The SZ143 Cable Tire Chains boast a utilitarian design and can be used on passenger cars, SUVs, and trucks alike.
 The low profile of these chains allows them to sit comfortably in virtually all wheel wells.
 So, clearance between the tire and the car body is rarely ever a problem.

 Of course, the primary reason to buy chains for your car is traction, and the SZ143 from Security Chain Company provides some of the best traction available for cable-style chains.
-The cable system was designed to improve the traction provided by the original styles.
-The all-embracing design provides traction across your entire tire.
+The all-embracing cable system is an improvement over traditional styles and provides traction across your entire tire.
 Plus, the rubber tightening device ensures that they’ll fit snugly and not fall off while driving.

 - Weight: 1 lb.